csswizardry/csswizardry.github.com/_posts/2012-02-29-pragmatic-practical-font-sizing-in-css.md

 Setting the base font size is simple, just pop it on the `html` and everything will inherit it, paragraphs, lists, tables, you name it.

-For your headings you define a series of `hN` and its corresponding Greek letter class, e.g. `h1,.alpha{}`.
+For your headings you define a series of `hN` and its corresponding Greek letter class, e.g. `h1, .alpha {}`.

 ### Non-standard font-sizing